eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 </div>

 # COBOL Language Support

 COBOL Language Support standardizes the communication between language tooling for COBOL and your code editor.
 Files with the extensions .COB and .CBL are recognized as COBOL files.

+This extension is a part of Che4z open source project.
+Feel free to contribute right here.

+> It's part of a [Code4z](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack), an all round package that offers modern experience for mainframe application development, including [HLASM Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.hlasm-language-support), Explorer for Endevor, ZOWE Explorer and Debugger for Mainframe extensions.

 ## Prerequisites